 Next up for receivers, DC selected Josh Hammond in the ninth round.
 The shifty receiver out of Florida finished his collegiate career with just over 1,100 receiving yards and six receiving touchdowns.
 Rounding out the receiver group in the offensive skill position phase, the Defenders selected former Western Kentucky receiver, Lucky Jackson, in round 11.
 The former Hilltopper is a speedster who can stretch the field vertically for the Defenders.

-Three additional receivers were chosen in the Open Phases selection of the draft to be added to the D.C.
-Defenders’ depth chart.
+Three additional receivers were chosen in the Open Phases selection of the draft.
 First up, DC selected receiver Zimari Manning out of Tarleton State University.
 The remaining receivers appointed in the Open Phase were Manasseh Bailey and Simmie Cobbs Jr. all in all, this group of receivers has plenty of size and speed.
 Whoever the quarterback is will have plenty of options at the receiver position.

 Enter former Northern Iowa and Kansas State Tight End Briley Moore-McKinney.
 Moore-McKinney flashed for both NI and KSU during his college career.
 The 6-4, 240-pound pass-catcher has a unique combination of size, strength, and short-area quickness.
 Next, former University of Tennessee Tight End Ethan Wolf was selected in the eighth round.
 Wolf left Tennessee ranking second in receptions and third in receiving yards among tight ends in school history.
 All told, Wolf has played for eight NFL teams, the bulk of that being on practice squads.